-At first I was not sure about the sports management program, but after taking my first class, my mind was made up.
+At first I was not sure about the sport management program, but after taking my first class, my mind was made up.
 Because of my classroom experience and knowledge gained in the program I was fortunate to work for the American Junior Golf Association in Atlanta for two summers.
-I thought I knew sports; that was until I started the sports management program.
+I thought I knew sports; that was until I started the sport management program.
 I now have a better appreciation for everyone in the sports field, as well as being much more knowledgeable myself.

 — Bradley Prasuhn, Bachelor of Science in Sport Management

 I wouldn't be in this career if it weren't for William Woods.
 As a college athlete, I wanted to find a way to stay involved with sports after my playing career was over.
 Sport management was the perfect choice.
 My advisor helped me search different careers for a sport management major and helped me find a graduate school that would further my education and experience.